MaayanLab/rummagene/README.md

 <https://rummagene.com/>

-This is a webserver for gene set enrichment analysis on a very large gene set -- one constructed by extracting gene sets from PMC OA, see <https://github.com/MaayanLab/TableMining> for that.
+This is a webserver for gene set enrichment analysis on a very large gene set -- one constructed by extracting gene sets from PMC OA.
+The [bot](https://github.com/MaayanLab/rummagene/tree/main/bot) does the extraction weekly.

+## Development
 Rather than splitting up the meta and data APIs, all functionality is incorporated into a postgres database.

 We use postgraphile to serve the database on a graphql endpoint -- this endpoint can then be used for all necessary functionality, including both metadata search, filtering, and enrichment analysis.
 For speed purposes, enrichment is done through a companion API written in rust, the database itself communicates with this API, it is transparent to the application or users of the database.

-## Usage
+### Usage
 ```bash
 # prepare environment variables
 cp .env.example .env